Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/forms/input-group.md

 While multiple `<input>`s are supported visually, validation styles are only available for input groups with a single `<input>`.

+{{< ods-incompatibility-alert >}}
+This form variant should not be used because it does not respect the Orange Design System specifications.

+Please refer to the [Forms](https://system.design.orange.com/0c1af118d/p/88ab5b-forms/b/599459) guidelines and to the [Pages](https://system.design.orange.com/0c1af118d/p/20500e-form/b/16bb53) form examples on the Orange Design System website.
+{{< /ods-incompatibility-alert >}}

 {{< example >}}
 <div class="input-group">
   <span class="input-group-text">First and last name</span>